potfur/slideshows/es/es.md

 ## Actor

-User or external service that triggered command
+A user or a service that causes commands.

 .postit.es.actor.big[Buyer]